More exciting feature documentaries announced for Encounters 2020

 The Swiss Focus includes Il Mio Corpo that tells the stories of Oscar, a young working class Sicilian boy and Stanley, a Nigerian refugee; Kombinat is the account of three families who live in the polluted Russian City of Magnitogorsk home of Kombinat, one of the largest iron and steel factories in the country: and Madame –that explores the powerful relationship between Caroline, a 90 year old grandmother, and her gay filmmaker grandson Stephane as they engage in an intimate conversation

 Other South African films to look forward to include Help or Hinderance?
-The Sullivan Principles in Apartheid South Africa by director Sharon Farr; Woman Hold Up the Sky: African women rise for climate justice by Yaba Badoe and Sharon Farr; Walking in Stellenbosch by director Sarah Marecek; And A Feast in the Time of Plague, examines the artistic responses by state-funded theatre-makers to the apartheid state, focusing on those who worked in the Cape Performing Arts Board (CAPAB) between 1970 and 1990.
+The Sullivan Principles in Apartheid South Africa by director Sharon Farr; Woman Hold Up the Sky: African women rise for climate justice by Yaba Badoe and Sharon Farr; Walking in Stellenbosch by director Sarah Marecek; and A Feast in Time of Plague, examines the artistic responses by state-funded theatre-makers to the apartheid state, focusing on those who worked in the Cape Performing Arts Board (CAPAB) between 1970 and 1990.

 But these are just a few of the films to add to your watching calendar.
 Stay up-to-date with the exciting developments happening at Encounters 2020, and get the full program by heading to encounters.co.za